albar965/littlenavmap-manual/en/APPENDIX.md

 [AVSIM](http://www.avsim.com), [SimOuthouse](http://www.sim-outhouse.com), [FlightX.net](http://flightx.net) and [FSDeveloper.com](http://www.fsdeveloper.com).

 This project and my library [atools](https://github.com/albar965/atools) would not exist without the fabulous documentation of the BGL files in the [FSDeveloper Wiki](http://www.fsdeveloper.com/wiki).
 So, here a huge thank-you to all the contributors.

+Also a thank you to Ed Williams for his [Aviation Formulary](http://williams.best.vwh.net/avform.htm).

 Without the open source [Marble](https://marble.kde.org) widget that allows me to access and display all the maps I would still be busy doing that myself for years.